hugobowne/data-carpentry-r-ecology-lesson/chapter1.md

 --- type:NormalExercise lang:r xp:100 skills:1 key:dce923f581
-## stringsAsFactors Challenge (2)
+## stringsAsFactors challenge (2)

-[MC-note] no SCTs currently--would it be better as MultipleChoice, or maybe just leave as is..
+[MC-note] might be better doing part as multiple choice?

 *** =instructions

+Can you predict the class for each of the columns in the following example?
+Check your guesses using `str(country_climate)`

+* Are they what you expected?
+Why?
+Why not?
+* What would have been different if we had added stringsAsFactors = FALSE to this call?
+* Correct the data.frame function call below so that `temperature`, `northern_hemisphere` and `has_kangaroo` are not represented as factors.

 *** =hint